← Back to 史記

 19

 In the spring of the fourth year of the Yuanguang era, the chancellor reported that Guan Fu's family in Yingchuan had grown exceedingly tyrannical and that the people suffered under their oppression.
 He requested a formal investigation.
-Emperor said: "This chancellor matter, why request."
+The Emperor said, "This is the chancellor's affair.
+Why ask me?"
 Guan Fu, for his part, held damaging knowledge of the chancellor's secret dealings—how he had pursued corrupt gains and accepted gold and confidential communications from the King of Huainan.
 Retainers intervened as mediators, and the affair was dropped—both sides stood down.

 20